Blind Boxes: The TikTok-Driven Retail Hack Behind Labubu Success

 Blind boxes for more than just toys

 It’s not all about collectible figurines, even if these toys lend themselves especially well to the blind box mechanism.
-Ahead of Black Friday, all kinds of brands could consider using blind boxes as a marketing technique.
+All kinds of brands could consider using blind boxes as a marketing technique.

 More “traditional” brands like cookware company Le Creuset are turning to blind boxes to clear out excess stock.
 The “Factory to Table” box promises $300+ worth of product for just $50, although it is currently only sold at special in-person events.